 At the time of the inspection, all staff had appropriate safeguarding training for child protection and protection of vulnerable adults.
 A safeguarding lead was also in place.
-We advised that the safeguarding lead for the practice consider attending a higher level of safeguarding training to ensure they have the appropriate skills and understanding of safeguarding issues to act as a lead.

 Medical devices, equipment and diagnostic systems

 We saw that the surgeries contained appropriate equipment for the safety of patients and the dental team.